erasmus-without-paper/ewp-specs-api-omobilities/README.md

 implemented by the sending institution.
 It allows the receiving HEI to read, write and enumerate mobilities stored on the sending HEI's servers.

-**Currently, this API describes mobilities of one type only** - *Student Mobilities for Studies*.
-This may change in the future (although, it's also possible that a separate API for each mobility type might be released).
+Currently, this API describes mobilities **of one type only** - *Student Mobilities for Studies*.
+More types MAY be added in the future.

 Introduction